 sure if you can make the team, try out anyway.
 What's the worst that can happen?
 If

 you get cut you can always try another sport.
 And sports like cross-country and track

 don't typically cut participants from the team.
 You can still participate even if

 every person on the field to be on the same page.
 Sure, certain people stand out more

 than others but superstars don't necessarily make a good team!

 track and field, cross-country, swimming,

-sports where individual performances are tallied into team scores.
+are all sports where individual performances are tallied into team scores.
 Of course

-there

-are exceptions, like relays in track and swimming, but for the most part it's possible
+there are exceptions, like relays in track and swimming, but for the most part it's